Skoda Kamiq review - MPG, CO2 and running costs

-Our experts predict that the Skoda Kamiq will retain around 42 to 49 per cent of its value after 36,000 miles and 36 months.
-The slightly more expensive (but broadly similar) Volkswagen T-Cross will hold onto 46 to 54 per cent over the same period, so there’s little to separate the two.
+Our experts predict that the Skoda Kamiq will retain around 42 to 49% of its value after 36,000 miles and 36 months.
+The slightly more expensive (but broadly similar) Volkswagen T-Cross will hold onto 46 to 54% over the same period, so there’s little to separate the two.

 In this review

 - 1Skoda Kamiq reviewThe Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

 - 2Engines, performance and driveThe Skoda Kamiq isn’t all that much fun, but it drives in a safe and predictable manner

 - 3MPG, CO2 and Running Costs - currently readingWith its range of up-to-date Volkswagen Group engines and strong residuals, the Kamiq is a very sensible choice